Khries/CFM-Assignment-1/README.md

 # CFM-Assignment-1
-The codes have been provided for the partial fulfilment for the Assignment of MA 653.
+The codes have been provided for the partial fulfilment of Assignment1 .